agduan/HackMIT-2025/README.md

    - Try refreshing the page

 2. **No transcription appearing**
-   - Verify your Wispr API key is correct
+   - Verify your Google Cloud Speech-to-Text API is enabled
+   - Check Google Cloud authentication is set up correctly
    - Check server console for errors
    - Ensure you're speaking clearly and loudly enough